pezra/pezra.github.io/_posts/2017-07-20-grand-canyon-rafting-day-4.md

 Tuna steaks with rice pilaf and squash for dinner tonight, and it was delicious.

-The weather looks very monsoony so Elliot andÂ i sleep in ledges in the cliff wall.
+The weather looks very monsoony so Elliot and i sleep in ledges in the cliff wall.

-Fewer pictures today because the cameraÂ battery is running low and i am conserving.
+Fewer pictures today because the camera battery is running low and i am conserving.